Guides/Mousepads·beginner·10 min read

 Control cloth

-Coarser, more textured weave; higher friction.
-Examples: Artisan Zero, Saturn Pro, LGG Saturn, Endgame Gear MPC450 Cordura.
+Rougher, grippier.
+Examples: Artisan Zero, Saturn Pro, Endgame Gear MPC450 Cordura.

 Balanced cloth

-The everyday default.
-Examples: SteelSeries QcK Heavy, Logitech G640, Glorious 3XL, Pulsar ParaSpeed V2.
+The easy everyday default.
+Examples: SteelSeries QcK Heavy, Logitech G640, Glorious 3XL.

-Cloth with a thin polymer coating to reduce sweat absorption and lock in glide.
-Closer in feel to a slick cloth than a hard pad.
+Cloth with a thin coating that resists sweat and keeps the glide steady.
 Examples: Artisan Raiden, Lethal Gaming Gear Saturn Pro XL.

-Rigid surface on a thin rubber base.
-The top is a textured plastic, anodized aluminum, or cast resin.
-Hard pads feel decisively fast — once you break static friction, the mouse glides far and stops sharply.
+A rigid top on a thin rubber base.
+Hard pads feel decisively fast: once the mouse starts moving it glides far and stops sharply.

-• Some hard pads make a distinct skitter sound that some players love and others can't stand.
+• Some hard pads make a scratchy sound that people either like or dislike.
 Watch a sound test before buying.

 Glass pads

-• Mouse skates wear fastest on glass; many glass-pad users switch to ceramic or glass replacement feet for matched longevity.
+• Mouse feet wear fastest on glass, so many glass users switch to ceramic or glass feet to match.

-• Skin oil and humidity affect glass more than cloth — your aim will drift slightly over a sweaty session.
-A microfiber wipe restores it instantly.
+• Sweat and humidity affect glass more than cloth, so aim can drift slightly during a sweaty session.
+A quick wipe fixes it.

-• Sound: glass is loud.
-Some pads add a slight surface texture (Razer Atlas, Pulsar PG-S Etched) to soften the sound and add a hint of control.
+• Glass is loud.
+Some pads add a light texture (Razer Atlas, Pulsar PG-S Etched) to quiet it down and add a bit of control.

 Watch out